petersmith-hun/domino-platform/modules/coordinator/README.md

 case please check the response of the endpoint, as it contains the actually deployed version (along with some other information, please see below).

+For multi-instance deployments, you may use the `roll` query parameter to instruct Domino to deploy, start and run health check against all instances one after another.
+With the `instance` query parameter you may limit the deployment operation to a specific intance (without automatically starting up the instance).
+Neither of these switches is allowed against single-instance deployments.

 ```
-PUT /lifecycle/{app}/start
+PUT /lifecycle/{app}/start[?roll=<true|false>][&instance=<instance-suffix>]
-PUT /lifecycle/{app}/restart
+PUT /lifecycle/{app}/restart[?roll=<true|false>][&instance=<instance-suffix>]
-DELETE /lifecycle/{app}/stop
+DELETE /lifecycle/{app}/stop[?roll=<true|false>][&instance=<instance-suffix>]
 ```

+For multi-instance deployments, you may use the `roll` query parameter to instruct Domino to start/stop/restart (and run health check against) all instances one after another.
+With the `instance` query parameter you may limit the lifecycle operation to a specific intance.
+Neither of these switches is allowed against single-instance deployments.

 The endpoints above execute the corresponding lifecycle command on an already deployed application.

 **Response structure**

-Response of lifecycle commands always contain:
+Response of lifecycle commands always contains:
  * a custom message, usually also containing the elapsed time in milliseconds, that was required to execute the command;
  * also a deployment status value, which provides more accurate insight of what happened due to the command execution;
  * and deploy endpoint also returns the deployed version.

-As an example a response would look like this:
+As an example, a response would look like this:

 ```
 {